How to Clean Your Coffee Thermos (tips to get the smell and stains out)

 - Wait for the frothing and fizzing to subside, and then fill up the thermos with hot water.
 It needs to be completely full.

 - Don’t put the lid back on because the vinegar and baking soda mix is very reactive (2).
 Leave the substances to dissolve coffee stains for about 10 minutes.
-Afterward, grab a bottle brush and give the inside of your thermos a thorough cleaning.
+Afterwards, grab a bottle brush and give the inside of your thermos a thorough cleaning.

 - Empty the thermos and give it a good rinse.
 It is best to rinse with hot water to ensure no vinegar or baking soda remains.
 You can wipe the thermos with a cleaning cloth, but you still need to leave it to dry naturally.

-Pro Tip - If the vinegar smell still lingers after rinsing, repeat step 4 until there’s no vinegar smell left.
+PRO TIP – If the vinegar smell still lingers after rinsing, repeat step 4 until there’s no vinegar smell left.

 Dishwasher Powder Method